deathcoder/kubernetes-client-loadbalancer-example/README.md

 # Kubernetes Load Balancer Demo with Zone-Aware Routing

-This project demonstrates **Spring Cloud Kubernetes LoadBalancer** with **zone-aware routing** using RestTemplate.
-It includes a complete local test environment using Kind (Kubernetes in Docker) that significantly speeds up the development loop.
+This project demonstrates **zone-aware load balancing** with Spring Cloud Kubernetes and provides **three working implementations** after discovering that the built-in `ZonePreferenceServiceInstanceListSupplier` doesn't work with Kubernetes Discovery.

+## 🚨 Key Finding

+**Spring Cloud's built-in zone preference doesn't work with Spring Cloud Kubernetes Discovery** because zone information is stored in `podMetadata()` but the built-in mechanism only checks `getMetadata()`.

+This repository provides:
+- ✅ **Three working implementations** achieving 100% zone-aware routing
+- ✅ Complete local test environment using Kind
+- ✅ Detailed documentation of the issue and workarounds
+- ✅ Ready-to-submit GitHub issue for Spring Cloud team

+See `SPRING_CLOUD_ISSUE.md` and `FINDINGS_SUMMARY.md` for complete details.

 ## 🎯 What This Demo Shows

+- ✅ Three different working approaches for zone-aware load balancing
 - ✅ Spring Cloud Kubernetes LoadBalancer with `@LoadBalanced` RestTemplate
-- ✅ Zone-aware load balancing (traffic stays within the same availability zone)
-- ✅ Local Kubernetes cluster with simulated zones
+- ✅ Local Kubernetes cluster with simulated availability zones
 - ✅ Fast development loop with quick rebuild scripts
-- ✅ Multiple service instances across different zones
-- ✅ Testing endpoints to verify load balancing behavior
+- ✅ Comprehensive testing comparing all implementations
+- ✅ Detailed investigation of why built-in zone preference fails

 ## 📋 Prerequisites